Seeed-Studio/Seeed_Arduino_LIS3DHTR/README.md

 ----

-This software is written by Wayen Weng for seeed studio and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
+This software is written for seeed studio and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check License.txt for more information.<br>

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>
 [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>